Ali-Sbeity/industrial-light-monitoring-fault-detection/README.md

 ```

 Full source code:
 The complete Arduino sketch for this project is provided below.
-You can view or download the code from the file:
+You can view or download the code from the file: [industrial-light-monitoring-fault-detection]

 ## Control Logic